justkakai/justkakai/README.md

-👋 Hi, I’m Kakai!
-Nice to see you here.
+👋 Hi, I’m Kakai.
+Nice to see you here!
 Stay a while, you might stumble upon something somewhat cool :)